anayamuzaffar/Weather-App/README.md

 # Weather-App
-A website that allows users to enter in a location and get back the weather or that location
+A website that allows users to enter in a location and get back the weather of that location